Xuanwu Gate Incident: Background

-After the founding of the Tang dynasty by Emperor Gaozu of Tang, the emperor's eldest son Li Jiancheng was established as the heir apparent, but he was often overshadowed by his younger brother Li Shimin.
+After the founding of the Tang dynasty by Emperor Gaozu, the Emperor's eldest son, Li Jiancheng, was established as the heir apparent, but he was often overshadowed by his younger brother Li Shimin.
 For instance, Li Shimin was instrumental in defeating several of Tang's major rivals.
-He had led the attack on Dou Jiande and Wang Shichong, whom he defeated in the battle of Hulao, which gained him prestige among his contemporaries.
+He had led the attack on Dou Jiande and Wang Shichong, whom he defeated in battle, which gained him prestige among his contemporaries.
 Meanwhile, Li Jiancheng was stationed along the northern frontier to guard it against the Tujue, which left him unable to build up a similar reputation.
 Eventually, Emperor Gaozu elevated Li Shimin's position above all other nobles.
-He also placed Li Shimin in charge of the civil and military administration of the eastern plain, with Luoyang as its headquarters.
+He placed Li Shimin in charge of the civil and military administration of the eastern plain, with Luoyang as its headquarters.
 There, Li Shimin established himself and appointed about fifty civil and military officials, which made it possible for him to challenge the heir apparent's pre-eminence.
-In 621, he established the College of Literary Studies with a staff of eighteen scholars to serve as his advisors on state affairs.
-This may have insinuated in Li Jiancheng's mind that Li Shimin could harbour ambition to ascend to the throne himself.
+In 621 AD, he established the College of Literary Studies comprising a staff of eighteen scholars, who served as his advisors on state affairs.
+This may have insinuated in Li Jiancheng's mind that Li Shimin could harbor ambition to ascend to the throne himself.
 Henceforth, Li Jiancheng attempted to undermine Li Shimin by getting his staff members removed and reassigned to other posts.

 Prince Li Shimin found himself unable to gain support in the capital Chang'an or inside the imperial palaces, as he was often away on military expeditions.
 He mostly relied on Luoyang where he could successfully build strong support among military and civil officials.
-Meanwhile, in Chang'an, Crown Prince Li Jiancheng was increasing his power by recruiting more than two thousand men to serve in the Changlin troops, which he stationed at the East Palace near the Changlin Gate.
-He was also allied with his second younger brother Prince Li Yuanji.
+In Chang'an, Crown Prince Li Jiancheng was increasing his power by recruiting more than two thousand men to serve in the Changlin troops, which he stationed at the East Palace.
+The East Palace (東宮) adjoined the Palace City to the east and served as the residential compound of Crown Prince Li Jiancheng, near the Changlin Gate.
+He was allied with his second younger brother Prince Li Yuanji.
 They had the support of Emperor Gaozu's consorts, who often interceded with court affairs on behalf of the two princes.